MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-troubleshooting.md

 # Troubleshoot the ASDK
 This article provides common troubleshooting info for the Azure Stack Development Kit (ASDK).
 For help with Azure Stack integrated systems, see [Microsoft Azure Stack troubleshooting](../operator/azure-stack-troubleshooting.md).

 Because the ASDK is an evaluation environment, Microsoft Support does not provide support.
-If you're experiencing an issue that isn't documented, you can get help from experts on the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
+If you're experiencing an issue that isn't documented, you can get help from experts on the [Microsoft Q&A question page for Azure Stack ](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hub.html).

 ## Deployment